CBD oil (or Cannabidiol) is a healthy, organic medicine. It can offer people relief from long-term conditions like chronic pain and seizures.

 Know the laws concerning CBD

-Though CBD oil has been acknowledged for its medical benefits, traditional banks and credit card processing services have denied businesses merchant accounts because of conflicting international, federal, and state laws.
+Despite CBD’s lack of THC and its medical benefits, traditional banks and credit card processing services are reluctant to provide merchant accounts to CBD businesses.
+This is due to the number of conflicting international, federal, and state laws.

-Unfortunately, federal laws only make it all the more complicated.
-Since 2016, marijuana has been classified as an illegal Schedule One drug in the United States putting it in the same class as dangerous drugs, such as cocaine, heroin, and methamphetamines.
+Federal laws complicate matters even further.
+Marijuana is classified as an illegal Schedule One drug in the United States.
+This places it in the same class as dangerous drugs like cocaine, heroin and methamphetamines.
 This means anything that comes from the cannabis plant, including some forms of CBD, are illegal.

-Steps to take to get a CBD oil merchant account
+3 Easy Steps to take to get a CBD Oil merchant account

-Despite the controversy and conflicting laws, it is not impossible to get a merchant account.
+Merchant accounts are still possible to obtain despite the controversy and conflicting laws surrounding CBD oil.
 Here are three ways to increase your chances of getting a CBD oil merchant account:

-1. Maintain a good credit processing history – By keeping chargeback ratios low it will show merchant account providers that you have a solid business model, skilled, trained customer service staff, and quality products.
-Businesses that are new and don’t have a processing history will need to show bank statements.
-Financials that don’t show any overdraft fees or periods of low balances will have the best shot at getting a merchant account.
+- Maintain the absolute best credit card credit processing history possible.
+Keep chargeback ratios low to help demonstrate to merchant account providers that you have a solid business model.
+Maintain skilled, trained customer service staff and always offer quality products.
+Be prepared to show bank statements that are properly funded.
+Financials clear of overdraft fees and healthy account balances stand the best chance of obtaining a merchant account.

-3. Comply with laws – Find out if your specific state permits the sale of CBD oil.
-If so, get any required licensing or comply with any other necessary regulations.
-Credit card processors may request a copy of the license when you apply for merchant account services.
+- Comply with laws – Know and comply with all state and Federal laws and regulations regarding CBD oil.
+This is a Must!
+Obtain any required licensing.
+Credit card processors will most likely request a copy of the license when you apply for merchant account services.

 The final say